 Experience S’Ardia reckless horse race

 Every July 6th and 7th, one of the most reckless horse races you’ll ever see takes place in central Sardinia.
 The town is Sedilo and the race is known as S’Ardia.
 Some 80 riders engage in this race.
-It shows the strong faith the townspeople have towards Emperor Constantine the Great.
+It shows the strong faith the townspeople have in Emperor Constantine the Great.
 The race represents the battle where he defeated Maxentius in 312 AD during the battle of the Milvian Bridge.

 This is a big, heartfelt festival.
 After the race, you can enjoy the festive atmosphere, open markets, concerts, bumper cars and rivers of beer.